PerimeterX/perimeterx-php-sdk/examples/custom_captcha/README.md

 2. VID - using `$pxContext->getVid()`.
 3. UUID - using `$pxContest->getUuid()`.

-The block handler function should redirect the user to the block page and send the collected data with the a request for an instance.
+The block handler function should redirect the user to the block page and send the collected data with a request for an instance.
 One way of doing so is to add query parameters to the block page URI.

 #####Implementation: